jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Getting-Start-Linux/Mount-DataDisk.md

 1. Data loss may occur due to related operations.
 Therefore, before executing the operation, please make sure that the data has been effectively backed up by the means of snapshots, etc., or please confirm that no effect will be caused due to the data loss;

-2. This script is only applicable to the un-partitioned and un-attached cloud disk service.
+2. This script is only applicable to the un-partitioned and un-attached Cloud Disk Service.
 Therefore, it will not operate on hard disks that have been partitioned or attached;

 3. This script creates a partition for the hard disk by default and cannot be modified;

 4. This script will automatically write the UUID and attaching information of the disk in the /etc/fstab file.
 If you need to detach the cloud disk, please delete the information corresponding this file.
-Otherwise, the virtual machine may be unable to start normally.
+Otherwise, the Virtual Machines may be unable to start normally.

 ## Manually Complete Partitioning, Formatting and Attaching of Data Disk
 If you need to manually partition, format and create a file system, we take the Centos operating system as an example, as follows:

-1. After attaching at the console is completed, you can see a disk without partitioning and formatting in the virtual machine.
+1. After attaching at the console is completed, you can see a disk without partitioning and formatting in the Virtual Machines.
 You can view the disk partition information via the following commands:

 	```
 	fdisk -l